First issued 12 May 2020, Latest update 30 June 2020

 Guidance on British Canoeing Qualifications and Awards - published 5 June

 British Canoeing’s response to the Government’s COVID-19 Recovery Strategy.

 British Canoeing is pleased to issue this new paddling guidance today, following the lifting of some of the restrictions on paddlesport in England from 13 May 2020.
 Our new guidance is aligned with the Government’s COVID-19 Recovery Strategy, which was published on 11 May.

 This guidance relates only to paddling in England, as policy and guidance in Scotland, Wales and Northern Ireland is subject to the devolved governments and their respective national governing bodies.

 Our priority remains to protect the health of our members, volunteers and staff and help to suppress the spread of the COVID-19 virus.

-We recommend that members continue to follow the government and public health guidelines and to stay at home as much as possible.
+We recommend that members continue to follow the government and public health guidelines.
 We also want to remind members that if you or anyone within your household has coronavirus symptoms, you should continue to self-isolate.